 Even though the agency has laid a framework for the safe functioning of industries, this is not enough.
 Just having a framework does not ensure that it will be conducted and carried out effectively and that its implementation will be apt.
 Hence, to cater to this and to have further training there are the OSHA outreach courses.

 OSHA requires all employers to provide their employees with safety training.
 It tells them that it is their responsibility to ensure that the people working for them are aware of the set guidelines and standards.
 This training can be taken at the OSHA training institutes.

 It is well equipped in the courses and training that it provides the employers.
 The Employers are also required to pay for the training for the employees as they don’t want employees to be burdened in any way.

 Moreover, all employees need to be trained not just full-time employees.
 These can be other ones too who are working such as part-time employees or temporary employees.

 It is the employer’s responsibility to ensure that their workers are aware of the regulations that need to be followed to prevent and protect themselves from such safety risks.

-Moreover, training is not required constantly or at a very frequent basis according to the agency.
-Follow up training must only be conducted under certain circumstances such as the introduction of new hazards, a change in regulations and standards or employees needing further training due to lack of knowledge and implementation.
+Moreover, training is not required constantly or on a very frequent basis according to the agency.
+Follow-up training must only be conducted under certain circumstances such as the introduction of new hazards, a change in regulations and standards, or employees needing further training due to lack of knowledge and implementation.

 Hence, OSHA Outreach Courses are always there to ensure employers are up to date with their training.
 These are the fundamentals of a healthy and safe work environment.